Road signs in the United Kingdom: 1963: Worboys Committee

-Guildford Rules
+1994: Guildford Rules

 To eliminate sign clutter in the mid-1980s, a colour-coding system was developed to indicate different route types on a single sign.
-The system, also adopted in the Republic of Ireland, became known as Guildford Rules, after trials in Guildford, Surrey.
+The system, also adopted in Ireland, became known as Guildford Rules, after trials in Guildford, Surrey.
+In July 1994, the system was officially adopted across the United Kingdom by Local Transport Note (LTN) 1/94, The Design and Use of Directional Informatory Signs.
+This LTN superseded designs laid out in the 1981 TSRGD and Circular Roads 7/75.

+Among the changes blue bordered 'local direction signs' were eliminated, merged with the black bordered non-primary route sign.
+This was due to years of issues with inconsistent use of blue-bordered signs and a lack of consensus as to the difference between a 'local direction' and a 'non-primary route'.
+The inclusion of warning and regulatory signs on direction signs was expanded to more directional signs and improvement instructions on incorporating them onto direction signs.
+A list of regional destinations and primary destinations was provided to improve consistency.

+LTN 1/94 required that any pre-Worboys (pre-1964) directional signs were to be replaced as soon as possible, and no later than 1 January 2005.
+Local direction signs with blue borders were to be replaced by 1 January 2015, and all other changes having no specific deadline for change, aside from a in-theory 2015 goal; owing to the general life span of a traffic sign dating to the 1980s and early 1990s having lapsed by that point.

+Revised lists of primary destinations for England and Scotland were released in March 2012.
+The Guildford Rules are still referred to for guidance on direction sign implementation, as the Department for Transport has not published Chapter 2 'Informatory signs' for the Traffic Signs Manual, covering direction signs as of June 2025.

 Design

 Detailed guidelines govern road signs in the United Kingdom.
 The basic units of measurement used by sign designers and typographers are the 'x-height' (the height of the lower case letter 'x') and the 'stroke width' (sw) (4 sw = 1 x-height).
 The sizes of borders, symbols and arrows and the spacing and layout of the sign face are expressed in sw, so that all the elements remain in proportion.
 The x-height of a sign is dictated mainly by the speed of traffic approaching it; hence 300 mm x-heights are common on motorways, whereas parking signs are mostly at 15 mm or 20 mm x-height.